 Sacrifice is tied, historically, to the word sacred.
 Malcolm says water is sacred.
 The company Energy Fuels Resources has made no comment on what they consider sacred.
 Though its website does repeatedly get excited about “enormous production scalability.”

-It probably comes down to a very basic questions: in this place, will water be sacred or will it be a sacrifice?
+It probably comes down to a very basic question: in this place, will water be sacred or will it be a sacrifice?
 And human life?

 Without discussing these questions, we’ve de facto decided the Colorado Plateau is a sacrifice zone, and the Ute Mountain Ute Tribe will be the ones sacrificed.